j0hnVu/linoffice/README.md

 >The script will install Podman, Podman-Compose, FreeRDP3, Python3 and PySide6 on your computer.
 If they are not available in your repo, they will be installed via Flatpak or Pip where possible.

 >[!WARNING]
->If the quickstart script fails or if you are using an immutable distro (e.g. Fedora Atomic), NixOS, Slackware, Gentoo, or Alpine you will need to do the manual installation (see below)
+>The quickstart script will fail if you are using an immutable distro (e.g. Fedora Atomic), NixOS, Slackware, Gentoo, or Alpine.
+In this case you will need to do install the dependencies yourself (see below).

 ## Manual install